freeradical13/freeradical13.github.io/index.md

 A [true-breeding][] organism (or purebreed) is homozygous for certain genes.
 The sexual mating of two different purebreeds is called [hybridization][] (or crossbreeding) in which case the parents are called the P generation (parental), the hybrid children are the [F<sub>1</sub> generation][f1 generation] (first filial), and the children of those children are the [F<sub>2</sub> generation][f2 generation].
 A [test cross][] is an organism with a homozygous recessive trait which may be crossbred with another organism with a different trait in its phenotypte to see if that other organism is homozygous or heterozygous for the dominant trait.

 When crossbreeding two purebreeds (one with the dominant alleles and one with the recessive alleles) to analyze one trait, the children are called [monohybrids][].
 When crossbreeding purebreeds to analyze two different traits, the children are called [dihybrids][].
 The [law of independent assortment][] states that each pair of alleles on different chromosomes segregates independently amonst children.

+A [nondisjunction][] occurs if homologous chromosomes both go into one cell in Meiosis I, or sister chromatids both go into one cell in Mitosis or Meiosis II.
+A resulting zygote has an abnormal number of chromosomes and in a condition called [aneuploidy][].
+If a resulting zygote is missing one chromosome, it's called [monosomic][], and if it has one extra, [trisomic][].

 Given a frequency of two alleles in a diploid population, the [Hardy-Weinberg Principle][] may be used to predict the corresponding genotypes under random sexual reproduction in the absence of non-genetic pressures.